howsoai/platform-installation-examples/opentelemetry/README.md

 This default configuration installs a collector, but does not necessarily send its output anywhere.
 The chart can take [extended configuration options](https://opentelemetry.io/docs/kubernetes/helm/collector/#configuration) that tell it where to forward traces and metrics when it receives them.

 In the [Helm configuration](manifests/opentelemetry-collector.yaml) we enable the "contrib" version of the collector.
 This includes a number of extended destinations and processing options.
 We also configure the collector to inject Kubernetes-related metadata into traces and metrics as it receives them.
 The collector has a number of other configuration settings, and different configurations may require it to be run as a Deployment (fixed number of cluster-wide collector instances) or as a DaemonSet (one collector on each cluster node).

+The sample configuration uses the Kubernetes API to collect Kubernetes-related attributes that are attached to observability data.
+This requires permissions to read Kubernetes Namespace, Pod, and ReplicaSet objects; also see the [collector's Kubernetes ClusterRole](https://github.com/open-telemetry/opentelemetry-helm-charts/blob/main/charts/opentelemetry-collector/templates/clusterrole.yaml).
+The collector does not require additional permissions, unless it is configured to read broader Kubernetes metrics.
+In the sample configuration, annotating data with `kubernetesAttributes:` can be disabled to avoid needing these permissions.

 The Howso Platform also needs to be configured to enable OpenTelemetry data collection, with the URL of the collector.
 This is a small [Helm configuration](manifests/howso-platform.yaml) that can be included with the other configuration for the Howso Platform.
 Working from the [basic Helm installation](../helm-basic/README.md) this can be added in as additional Helm values